firebase/FirebaseUI-Android/auth/README.md

 [get the currently signed-in user](https://firebase.google.com/docs/auth/android/manage-users#get_the_currently_signed-in_user) and [register an AuthStateListener](https://firebase.google.com/docs/reference/android/com/google/firebase/auth/FirebaseAuth.html#addAuthStateListener(com.google.firebase.auth.FirebaseAuth.AuthStateListener)).

+Note: if you choose to use an `AuthStateListener`, make sure to unregister it before launching the FirebaseUI flow and re-register it after the flow returns.
+FirebaseUI performs auth operations internally which may trigger the listener before the flow is complete.

 #### ID tokens

 To retrieve the ID token that the IDP returned, you can extract an `IdpResponse` from the result